-Knock knock!
-The biggest beauty advent calendars are back
+Calling all beauty lovers!
+Lookfantastic’s 2021 advent calendar has landed

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Beauty advent calendars 2021: Our guide to this year’s Christmas treats from Cult Beauty, Liberty and more
+Beauty advent calendars 2021: Our guide to this year’s Christmas treats from Cult Beauty, Glossybox and more

-Stay in the know with our A-Z of the top make-up, skincare, fragrance and haircare sets
+Stay in the know with our A to Z of the top make-up, skincare, fragrance and haircare goodies

-With less than five months until Christmas, we’re making sure that we’re more organised than ever for 2021.
+With just three months to go until Christmas, we’re making sure that we’re more organised than ever for 2021.

-One of the best parts of the festive season is the advent calendars, and while we’ll always have a soft spot for the chocolate versions, it’s the beauty ones that have us hooked.
+One of the best parts of the festive season is the advent calendars and, while we’ll always have a soft spot for the chocolate versions, it’s the beauty ones that have us hooked.

-Every year, many of the biggest beauty brands and retailers kick off Christmas with a luxurious advent calendar filled with mini, travel-size and full-size products, with indulgent treats across skincare, make-up, fragrance and hair.
+Every year, many of the biggest beauty brands and retailers kick off Christmas with a luxurious advent calendar filled with mini, travel-size and full-size products and indulgent treats across skincare, make-up, fragrance and hair.

 The likes of Liberty, Charlotte Tilbury, Lush, Asos and Next all have their own, and in recent years beauty advent calendars have racked up huge waiting lists before selling out – often within just a few minutes.